s-victor/TinyPedal/docs/customization.md

 To sort temperature list in orders, click `Sort` button.

 To batch offset temperature values, click `Offset` button.
+Click `Scale Mode` check box to scale temperature values.
 Note, offset option will be reset to `0` each time after applying.
 Last applied offset value is displayed on top of dialog.

 To remove a temperature, click `X` button of a temperature row.